viancamaulion/blitz-manual-rag-and-chatbots/README.md

 ### 🎯 Objectives
 - Learn how to stream LLM outputs using streamText()
-- Learn what vector embeddings and vector store are
+- Utilize vector embeddings and vector store for similarity search
 - Use RAG (Retrieval-Augmented Generation) with Supabase vector search

 ---